Hawarden Bridge railway station: Facilities

-The station is unmanned and only has basic amenities (CIS screens, waiting shelters and timetable poster boards on each platform).
+The station is unstaffed and only has basic amenities (CIS screens, waiting shelters and timetable poster boards on each platform).
 Step-free access is available to both platforms, but transfer between them requires the use of a barrow crossing.
 The Chester Millennium Greenway cycle route runs adjacent to the station and provides access to the northbound platform.
 The route also connects the station to Shotton.

-The station's name in Welsh is Pont Penarlâg.
-The name is announced on Welsh station announcements, however, despite the station being located in Wales, it is not displayed on the platform signage.

 Services

-The station sees an infrequent service, with the only trains calling during the morning and evening peak periods towards Wrexham Central southbound and Bidston northbound.
-There are four southbound (all on request) and five northbound trains a day Monday to Saturday.
-In May 2013, Arriva Trains Wales introduced a Sunday service at the station.
-On a Sunday, all passenger services (every 90 minutes) on the Borderlands Line will stop, on request.
+Previously the station saw an infrequent service, with the only trains calling during the morning and evening peak periods towards Wrexham Central southbound and Bidston northbound.
+Services were enhanced in May 2013 when Arriva Trains Wales introduced a Sunday service at the station - with all passenger services (every 90 minutes) stopping at the station (on request).
+Services were further enhanced a decade later in December 2023, where now all services on the line will stop (on request), giving a service approximately every 45 minutes Monday to Saturday daytimes (dropping to two-hourly from mid evening and approximately every 90 minutes on Sundays).